DBGB Kitchen & Bar

 DBGB

+We arrived at around 7:30 on a Friday evening, and although the dining room was booked we easily snagged a spot in the cafe, where the full menu is offered.
 I started out with a pear sidecar cocktail, with Bulleit bourbon, peat liqueur, lemon, and rhubarb bitters ($12).
-If you like potent cocktails with just a hint of sweetness, this was a solid drink.
+It was potent and not too sweet, both good things.
 I followed that up with the special beer on tap, a malty Hof Ten Dormaal dark farmhouse ale ($11).
-I’m not sure if this is regularly offered, but either way, beer lovers won’t be disappointed with the over 20 beers on tap, including a bevvy of Belgians.
+Beer lovers won’t be disappointed with the over 20 beers on tap, including a bevvy of Belgians.

 DBGB